 Plus students choose one from:

-Students enrolled on the Masters programme also complete a dissertation.
+Students enrolled on the MSc programme also complete a dissertation.

 The course is assessed by coursework (essays, practical classes, projects), examination and dissertation (for Masters students).